dctdevelop/syrus4-apps/Telegram_Bot/README.md

 Telegram Bot application running on Syrus 4 device.

+To get started download or clone this repository and navigate to the Telegram_Bot folder.

+Inside this folder there's a version that's zipped and ready to install.

+If you develop over this repo you'll want to make sure to run the `npm install` command before compressing and installing it later on.

-To get started go to the Syrus 4 Application Manager and install the Zipped file.
+You can go to the [Syrus 4 Application Manager](http://syrusrouter/#/apps-manager) and install the Zipped file from this directory.

 ![Install Telegram_Bot](img/management_tool_app_manager_telegram_install.png)